 The processing of any personal data may impose obligations to the individuals the data is related to, the data subjects.
 Some jurisdictions only recognize processing personal data as lawful if the data subject has provided express consent.
 Other jurisdictions require a legal obligation, with or without the data subject consent.
 The processing of HR personal data has raised questions and court decisions in a few countries, and interpretations may vary based on data privacy and labor law requirements.

 As a general rule, the processing of personal data must be transparent.
 Therefore, the collection of personal data and in particular the purpose of its processing must be evident to the data subject.
-Data collection in relation to employment law is allowed to the extent that the collected, stored and processed personal data concerns the employee or potential employee’s suitability for his or her job.
-Or, the data is necessary for the performance of the employment contract.
+In cases where processing is not transparent to the employee (or job applicant) based on the circumstances, the employee (or job applicant) must be informed of the processing.

 As a best practice, a written employee privacy notice is recommended prior to the data processing, but employees can be notified orally or in writing.
 The notice should include details on the data controller, the purpose of the processing and, where applicable, the categories of data.

 Employers may require substantial health data from employees during the beginning of an employment relationship to enroll in social security and sick pay insurance.
 When possible, health data should only be collected/processed directly by the party requiring the information and should not involve the employer as an intermediary.
 For example, insurance providers and pension schemes are obligated to request data directly from employees.